alaminmain/DapperCodeGenerator-oracle/README.md

-# Dapper Code Generator (Full Project Copyed form https://github.com/spronkets/DapperCodeGenerator)
+# Dapper Code Generator (Full Project Copied form https://github.com/spronkets/DapperCodeGenerator)
 Simple C# Code Generator to create Database Models and Dapper CRUD to reduce manual code entry and repetitive work.
 It has support for Oracle.
 Still working on it.

 ### Instructions